enterprise-oss/osso-docs/docs/deployment.md

 Osso is primarily available as a Ruby application.
-The main Github repository is a light Sinatra application written around the Osso gem, which is itself a couple of Sinatra applications with shared models, helpers, and migrations to back the models.
-Osso can be deployed to Heroku or any cloud provider that supports app json, or own your own if you're familiar with Rack applications.
+The main Github repository is a light Sinatra application written around the Osso gem, which is itself a collection of modular Sinatra applications with shared models, helpers, and migrations to back the models.
+Osso can be deployed to Heroku or any cloud provider that supports app.json with one click, or anywhere you can deploy Rack applications.

 This approach allows developers to deploy an instance of Osso from the main Github repository while receiving updates via the Ruby gem.
 You can also add